JulianLostumbo/drvn-challenge/STRATEGY.md

 UI (Playwright + Cucumber)
 ------------------------
 1. **Smoke tests on PR:**
-Automate login and checkout flow scenarios.
+Cover login and checkout flow scenarios, which are the core happy paths.
 These are critical paths that must work on every pull request.

 2. **Regression tests nightly**
-Expand to include other UI validations (e.g. cart behavior, input validation, error messages).
+Expand smoke test suite to include alternative and negative scenarios including other UI validations (e.g. cart behavior, input validation, error messages).
 Run all feature-based tests using Cucumber tags (@regression) every night.

 3. **Flaky tests**
 Includes only tests tagged as @flaky, scenarios that tend to have instable and aconsistent results and tend to provoke false positives.
 They are configured to be re-executed using retries to have more consistent results.